 Things to Consider Before Choosing the Right Pot for Lemon Trees

 Now that you know which type of pots are the best, you need to know the key factors that you must consider before you choose the right one for your lemon trees.

 We can say that there are three main types of containers available – porous, non-porous, and semi-porous.
 You can grow citrus in any of these, but there are drawbacks and advantages to all of them.

-For example, porous pots especially made of clay do not hold water that much, and can even break.
+For example, porous pots specially made of clay do not hold water that much, and can even break.

 This is why they aren’t the best choice for lemon trees.
-However, such containers can accomdate drier plants more easily.
+However, such containers can accommodate drier plants more easily.

 On the other hand, non-porous containers are usually more durable, but they have a faulty drainage system.